vix-4800/Fusor/README.md

 Enable the **Use Docker** option in the Settings tab to run all PHP commands inside your project's Docker containers.
 When enabled, actions such as running PHPUnit or starting the development server are executed via `docker compose`.
+Set the **PHP Service** field to the name of the service running PHP so `docker compose exec` uses the correct container.
 The Start and Stop buttons will run `docker compose up -d` and `docker compose down` respectively.